Real-Time Twitter Sentiment Analysis and Prediction App with Pathway Live Data Framework

 ⚠️ Twitter has turned off its free tier streaming API.

-What happens inside the "Pathway" block?
+What happens inside the "Pathway Live Data Framework" block?

 For example, look inside our app code to see just how easy it is to call the TextBlob library for computing sentiment of the tweets.

 Our Twitter analysis app also connects to a lightweight external service that provides some basic geocoding.
 The geocoding helps us obtain important information on longitude and latitude, as free Twitter data comes only in the form of a user-typed text, e.g. "Paris, France".
 As a matter of fact, since Twitter users often put misleading text as their location, basic geocoding is not enough to attain sufficient data quality.
-We add a couple of filters inside Pathway to clean erroneous locations at scale.
+We add a couple of filters inside the Pathway Live Data Framework to clean erroneous locations at scale.

 Pipeline step 1: Tweets preprocessing

-Pipeline step 2: Iterative geolocation improvement with Pathway
+Pipeline step 2: Iterative geolocation improvement with Pathway Live Data Framework

 Some Twitter users put weird locations, like instead of a place name they would put the text "turn on notifications" which gets geolocated to an incorrect place (the geocoding service does not provide any measures of confidence).
 To filter these out, we use an iterative process, in which we keep users that have a sufficiently large fraction of retweets that are near the tweeting user (within a radius of 200km).
 This can be expressed by the following pseudocode: